-Securly supports single sign-on using Azure AD, in addition to authentication via G Suite and Microsoft AD.
-This gives schools a wider array of authentication options depending upon the devices and environments they use.
+Securly supports single sign-on using Azure AD and authentication via G Suite and Microsoft AD.
+This gives schools a wider array of authentication options depending on their devices and environments.

 Securly Azure AD Prerequisites:

 - Securly accounts must be set to Azure school type.